Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia State Stats and Trends

-- So far this season Georgia State has one win against the spread.
+- Thus far this season Georgia State has one win against the spread.

-- Georgia State's games this year have hit the over on two of three set point totals (66.7%).

 - Georgia State is 1-1 against the spread and 1-1 overall in games when it records more than 12.7 points.

-- In games that Georgia State amasses more than 253.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Georgia State piles up over 253.3 yards, the team is 1-1 against the spread and 1-1 overall.

 - This year the Panthers have turned the ball over five times, two more than the Tigers' takeaways (3).